US lauds Ghana as ‘democratic model and an exporter of security’

 During the Washington meeting, Mrs Virginia Palmer said Ghana and the US “agreed on a really good way forward to deepen our relationship”.

-In Yendi, Thursday, October 10, the Coastal States Stability Mechanism (CSSM) currently covering Ghana, Togo and Benin had been launched.
+Earlier in Yendi, Thursday, October 10, the Coastal States Stability Mechanism (CSSM) currently covering Ghana, Togo and Benin was launched.
 The US$40 million regional initiative is spearheaded by the US and Germany.
-In Ghana, it is focused on the north to prevent and control instability and the spread of violent extremism.
+In Ghana, it the programme is focused on the north to prevent and control instability and the spread of violent extremism.

 Read: Northern Ghana: US, Germany launch joint initiative to prevent conflict, strengthen communities